-Sleep is what it needs in order to do that.
+Sleep is what it needs to do that.

-It’s apparent many people see the coronavirus as part of a doomsday scenario, among their worst fears.
+Many people see the coronavirus as part of a doomsday scenario, among their worst fears.
 People have reported the shelves of their local big box stores have been cleaned out of canned vegetables and toilet paper.
 People are worried about supply chains being disrupted, that they’re going to be quarantined and unable to get what they need.
 They’re stressed, and that weakens the immune system.

 In most cases, it’s more useful for people to figure out how they can utilize the supplies they already have on hand than to blindly hoard.
 Being smart, not emotional, is a way of supporting your immune system.
 You’re using your head, not your adrenaline.
 This has the potential to become a slow-moving crisis.

 One set of skills that has been hollowed out among people over the years is the ability to cook.
 People these days are used to having other people prepare food for them.
 While our grandparents could go into a pantry and come up with a dozen things they could make, that’s not the case these days.
 It’s more like, what kind of frozen dinner can I find?

 The TV show “Iron Chef” features professional cooks going into a pantry and coming up with these fancy dishes that they can make with the ingredients on the show producers list.

 That’s the skill you need to build in times like this.
 Awful food leads to discontent.
 Good food supports the immune system.
 When you feel like you have the flu, what will you want to eat?
 Think about that.